legobuff/workshop-pe/exercises/part02-ucp-rbac-structure.md

 By the end of this exercise, you should be able to:

  - Create a simple RBAC structure within UCP
- - Understand the relations between Organisations, Teams and Users
+ - Understand the relations between Organizations, Teams and Users

 ## Part 1 - Organizations